-The reading will be accompanied by a Culinary Intervention by Chef Turi Scalora.
+The reading was accompanied by a Culinary Intervention by Chef Turi Scalora.

 Poet/collagist Steve Dalachinsky was born in Brooklyn after the last big war and has managed to survive lots of little wars.
 His book The Final Nite (Ugly Duckling Presse) won the PEN Oakland National Book Award.
 His most recent books are Fools Gold (2014 Feral Press), A Superintendent's Eyes (revised and expanded 2013/14 - Unbearable/Autonomedia) and Flying Home, a collaboration with German visual artist Sig Bang Schmidt (Paris Lit Up Press 2015).
 His latest cd is The Fallout of Dreams with Dave Liebman and Richie Beirach (Roguart 2014).
 He is a 2014 recipient of a Chevalier D' le Ordre des Artes et Lettres.